Recent Tax Law Means Review Your Estate Planning Documents

 “Recent tax law has led some seniors to assume that they can delete estate planning from their to-do lists.
 But that is a dangerous assumption.”

 If your current will hasn’t been updated in years, you may unintentionally shortchange or accidentally disinherit your loved ones.
+It’s important to make sure that your estate plan stays on track.

 This recent law in effect doubles the federal estate-tax exemption to roughly $11.2 million per person.
 As a result, most people won’t be subject to federal estate tax.
 However, before you unfriend your estate planning attorney on social media, understand that the drastic increase in the federal exemption amount means that old wills and trusts may be in dire need of an update.